rtrelease/Jetson-Symbolics-Neuromorphics/GPT-OSS-EuriskoPy.md

         """
         Very naive hypothesis: create a rule that says the goal follows from *all* currently known facts.
-This mimics Eurisko's *generate a rule that would make the goal true* behaviour.
+This mimics Eurisko's *generate a rule that would make the goal true* behaviour.
         """
         antecedents = tuple(self.kb.facts)  # current facts become antecedents
         hypothesis = Rule(antecedents, goal)